daaaaaaaaaniel/qmk_firmware/keyboards/preonic/keymaps/daaaaaaaaaniel/readme.md

 QWERTY (Default Layer)
 ----------------------
-> Raise and Lower keys each act as Space when tapped.
+* Raise and Lower keys each act as Space when tapped.
 Tapping them together sends Enter.
-> Left Shift acts as Escape when tapped.
+* Left Shift acts as Escape when tapped.
-> Enter acts as Right Shift when held.
+* Enter acts as Right Shift when held.
-> Right-hand modifiers: Bksp acts as Right Command when held; Del acts as Right Option when held; [ acts as Right Control when held.
+* Right-hand modifiers: Bksp acts as Right Command when held; Del acts as Right Option when held; [ acts as Right Control when held.
-> When holding the Tab key, tapping each of the space bars switches to the previous or next tab in the active window.[^1]
+* When holding the Tab key, tapping each of the space bars switches to the previous or next tab in the active window.[^1]

+[^1]: Tab navigation uses its own layer with all transparent keys aside from the two space bars, which move to the next/previous tab.

 ```
 /* Qwerty (Default Layer)